 For instance, let’s take this PageBuilder design showing a page with, first, one full-width text section, then a 2-column layout and finally three widgets at the end showing the latests posts, comments and a search box.

 If we have ideas to improve this page and want to make sure our ideas translate into a new design that converts better our visitors, what we need to do is to start an A/B test on that page.
-With other split testing tools, this would imply manually modifying the HTML generated by SiteOrigin to create the page variations to be tested.
-The good news is that with Nelio, you create the variations using exactly the same user interface you would use to create a new SiteOrigin page.
+With other split testing tools, this would imply manually modifying the HTML generated by SiteOrigin to create the page variants to be tested.
+The good news is that with Nelio, you create the variants using exactly the same user interface you would use to create a new SiteOrigin page.
 As easy as it gets!

 You can create as many alternative page designs as you wish without giving up the flexibility that SiteOrigin provides, as shown in the following Edit Alternative screenshot taken from the Nelio A/B testing experiment creation process.